 - The majority of human infections result from contact with the blood or organs of infected animals.

 - Human infections have also resulted from the bites of infected mosquitoes.

 - To date, no human-to-human transmission of RVF virus has been documented.

 - The incubation period (the interval from infection to onset of symptoms) for RVF varies from 2 to 6 days.

 - Outbreaks of RVF in animals can be prevented by a sustained programme of animal vaccination.

 Rift Valley fever (RVF) is a viral zoonosis that primarily affects animals but also has the capacity to infect humans.
 Infection can cause severe disease in both animals and humans.
 The disease also results in significant economic losses due to death and abortion among RVF-infected livestock.

-RVF virus is a member of the Phlebovirus genus, one of the five genera in the family Bunyaviridae.
+RVF virus is a member of the Phlebovirus genus.
 The virus was first identified in 1931 during an investigation into an epidemic among sheep on a farm in the Rift Valley of Kenya.

-Since then, outbreaks have been reported in sub-Saharan and North Africa.
-In 1997–98, a major outbreak occurred in Kenya, Somalia and Tanzania and in September 2000, RVF cases were confirmed in Saudi Arabia and Yemen, marking the first reported occurrence of the disease outside the African continent and raising concerns that it could extend to other parts of Asia and Europe.
+Since then, outbreaks have been reported in sub-Saharan Africa.
+In 1977 an explosive outbreak was reported in Egypt, the RVF virus was introduced to Egypt via infected livestock trade along the Nile irrigation system.
+In 1997–98, a major outbreak occurred in Kenya, Somalia and Tanzania following El Niño event and extensive flooding.
+Following infected livestock trade from the horn of Africa, RVF spread in September 2000 to Saudi Arabia and Yemen, marking the first reported occurrence of the disease outside the African continent and raising concerns that it could extend to other parts of Asia and Europe.